 “After building a successful small business where I grew revenues from zero to six figures in two years, I recently closed the company to pursue my passion for marketing.
 Your opening is an excellent opportunity, and I look forward to speaking with you about how I can help grow your client base.”

-State that you are searching for a job that you are willing to commit to and give 100%.
+State that you are searching for a job you are willing to commit to and give 100%.
 Convince the potential employer you are willing to be loyal and committed to the work with no intention of leaving.
-This example response will assist you to write your own:
+This example response will assist you in writing your own:

 “Although I have changed jobs frequently in the past few years, I am looking for a position and company where I can make a long-term commitment.
 If you agree that my credentials are an excellent fit for your needs, please feel free to call or email me to arrange a meeting.”

 Demotion in a previous job: